 “Your payment history is the single most important factor,” Fox said.

 For credit cards, it’s crucial that you pay the minimum amount due every month and on time, but when you can, it’s a good idea to pay more than that or even in full.
+Getting deeper in the hole is never fun, and neither is trying to dig yourself out (or explaining your debt to those who're close to you).

 “The longer past due you are…and the more missed or late payments you have, the more your score is going to be impacted,” Fox said.